Grabowo, Gołdap County

 Grabowo is a village in the administrative district of Gmina Gołdap, within Gołdap County, Warmian-Masurian Voivodeship, in north-eastern Poland, close to the border with the Kaliningrad Oblast of Russia.
-It lies approximately 13 km south-west of Gołdap and 124 km north-east of the regional capital Olsztyn.
 It is located in the historic region of Masuria.

 History

 The local church was founded in 1589.
 In the late 19th century, the village had a population of 521, Polish by ethnicity and Lutheran by confession.